 In 1995, he made a bid for the Governor of Louisiana, leaving a historical mark by becoming the first African American democratic nominee.
 He went on to complete two terms as Congressman.
 In the fall of 1996, he decided not to seek re-election due to redistricting.
 Fields then began a general consulting group known as Cleo Fields and Associates where he serves as President and C.E.O.

 On December 13, 1997, Cleo Fields was elected to the 14th Senatorial District of Louisiana, returning him to his political origin as State Senator.
 He was elected by a landslide in the primary, with 75% of the vote over five other candidates.
 Fields went on to serve as Chair of the Louisiana Legislative Black Caucus from 2000-2001 and completed his term as State Senator in 2007.

 At the onset of this new millennium, while a State Senator, Fields began his own statewide interactive radio talk show called none other than, “Cleo Live.”
 It aired live weekly from 2000 – 2005 with programs centered on various issues affecting our state and nation.

 Fields not only enjoyed creating the law, but also practicing it.
 In 1998, he established his own firm, the Fields Law Firm, LLC, which presently practices a diversity of law.
 He previously served as co-chair of Rainbow/Push Board of Trustees and presently serves as their General Counsel.

-On October 12, 2019, Cleo Fields was re-elected to the 14th Senatorial District of Louisiana, returning him to his old senatorial seat.
+On October 12, 2019, Cleo Fields was re-elected to serve the 14th Senatorial District of Louisiana, returning him to the Senate for the third time.